-- (a) requests admission as a Substituted Limited Partner and agrees to comply with and be bound by, and hereby executes, the Amended and Restated Agreement of Limited Partnership of Star Gas Partners, L.P. (the "Partnership"), as amended, supplemented or restated to the date hereof (the "Partnership Agreement"), - (b) represents and warrants that the Assignee has all right, power and authority and, if an individual, the capacity necessary to enter into the Partnership Agreement, - (c) appoints the General Partner and, if a Liquidator shall be appointed, the Liquidator of the Partnership as the Assignee's attorney-in-fact to execute, swear to, acknowledge and file any document, including, without limitation, the Partnership Agreement and any amendment thereto and the Certificate of Limited Partnership of the Partnership and any amendment hereto, necessary or appropriate for the Assignee's admission as a Substituted Limited Partner and as a party to the Partnership Agreement, - (d) gives the powers of attorney provided for in the Partnership Agreement and $\ensuremath{\mathsf{Agr}}$ - (e) makes the waivers and gives the consents and approvals contained in the Partnership Agreement.
+- (a) requests admission as a Substituted Limited Partner and agrees to comply with and be bound by, and hereby executes, the Amended and Restated Agreement of Limited Partnership of Star Gas Partners, L.P. (the "Partnership"), as amended, supplemented or restated to the date hereof (the "Partnership Agreement"), - (b) represents and warrants that the Assignee has all right, power and authority and, if an individual, the capacity necessary to enter into the Partnership Agreement, - (c) appoints the General Partner and, if a Liquidator shall be appointed, the Liquidator of the Partnership as the Assignee's attorney-in-fact to execute, swear to, acknowledge and file any document, including, without limitation, the Partnership Agreement and any amendment thereto and the Certificate of Limited Partnership of the Partnership and any amendment hereto, necessary or appropriate for the Assignee's admission as a Substituted Limited Partner and as a party to the Partnership Agreement, - (d) gives the powers of attorney provided for in the Partnership Agreement and - (e) makes the waivers and gives the consents and approvals contained in the Partnership Agreement.
 Capitalized terms not defined here have the meanings assigned to those terms in the Partnership Agreement.

 Date:

-Social Security or other number of Assigne Signature of Assignee
+Social Security or other identifying number of Assignee Signature of Assignee ratenabe fiftee including commissions, if any name and has

 Purchase Price including commissions, if any Name and Address of Assignee

-Type of Entity (check on e):
+Type of Entity (check one):

-[] Individual [] Partnership [] Corporation
+[\] Individual [\] Partnership [\] Corporation

-[] Trust [] Other (specify)
+[\] Trust [\] Other (specify)

 Nationality (check one):

-[] U.S. Citizen, Reside nt or Domestic Entity
+[ ] U.S. Citizen, Resident or Domestic Entity

-[] Foreign Corporation [] Non-resident Ali en
+[ ] Foreign Corporation [ ] Non-resident Alien

-Δ - 1